Canop/termimad/README.md

 ![text_template_03](doc/text_template_03.png)

-You'll find more text template functions in the documentation and in the example (run `cargo run --example text_template`).
+You'll find more text template functions in the documentation and in the example (run `cargo run --example text-template`).

 You may also be interested in `OwningTemplateExpander`: an alternative expander owning the values which may be handy when you build them while iterating in sub templates.